 D-Feda II Side Effects

-Note: This page contains information about the side effects of guaifenesin / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name D-Feda II.
+Note: This document contains side effect information about guaifenesin / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name D-Feda II.

 For Healthcare Professionals

 Frequency not reported: Irritability, tolerance and dependence (with prolonged pseudoephedrine administration), anxiety, restlessness, insomnia, hallucinations (particularly in children), paranoid delusions, sleep disturbance[Ref]